 Melanie obtained her medical degree from the University of Western Australia.
 After graduating, she spent her early medical career at Sir Charles Gairdner Hospital before specialising as a radiation oncologist.
 Upon completing her specialist training, she worked as a fellow at GenesisCare and followed this with a research fellowship at the University of Western Australia before rejoining GenesisCare as a consultant.

 Melanie was the recipient of the Hubert Stuerzl Neuro-Oncology award in 2010.
 This enabled her to undertake a preceptorship at Princess Margaret Hospital in Toronto, Canada.
-In 2013, she was awarded a Western Australia Cancer and Palliative Care Network Cancer Fellowship.
-With this grant, she carried out a research study at the University of Western Australia exploring cancer stem cells and new approaches in the treatment of brain tumours.
+In 2013, she was awarded a Western Australia Cancer and Palliative Care Network cancer fellowship.
+With this grant, Melanie carried out research at the University of Western Australia exploring cancer stem cells and new approaches to treat brain tumours.
 Previously, she also studied patterns of care in neuro-oncology in Western Australia, resulting in publications in peer reviewed journals.

 She is currently an investigator in several clinical trials.